Two parallel processes: hemolysis and agglutination

 Symptoms often fluctuate:

-Patients commonly recognize environmental triggers before a hematologic diagnosis is established.17
+Patients commonly recognize environmental triggers before a hematologic diagnosis is established.15

-• episodic dark urine after cold exposure or febrile illness, reflecting transient increases in intravascular hemolysis
+- episodic dark urine after cold exposure or febrile illness, which may accompany more intense hemolytic exacerbations

-In post-infectious cold agglutinin syndromes, hemolysis typically appears 1–3 weeks after infection onset and resolves over subsequent weeks as antibody titers decline
+In post-infectious cold agglutinin syndromes, hemolysis may develop after the onset of infection and resolve as antibody levels decline.

-Intercurrent infections and acute-phase responses can exacerbate hemolysis through increased complement availability or activation.19
+Intercurrent infections and acute-phase responses can exacerbate hemolysis, likely in part through increased complement activation.17

 Thrombotic complications

-Although not a presenting feature in most patients, CAD is associated with thrombotic complications in some cohorts.20 This reinforces a broader framing: CAD can behave like a complement-driven vascular disorder with hemolysis, not only a red-cell disease.21
+Although not a presenting feature in most patients, CAD is associated with thrombotic complications in some cohorts.18 This reinforces a broader framing: CAD is not only a red-cell disease but also has clinically important circulatory and thrombotic associations.19

-Practically, when thrombosis occurs in a patient with known or suspected CAD, it should prompt a careful look for concurrent hemolysis and inflammatory or cold-exposure triggers that may have increased disease activity.22
+Practically, when thrombosis occurs in a patient with known or suspected CAD, it should prompt a careful look for concurrent hemolysis and inflammatory or cold-exposure triggers that may have increased disease activity.20

 Presentations that delay recognition